Krishnamohan33/-ZeroHour-Dependency-Guard/README.md

 ## ⭐ Support

-If you found this useful, consider giving a ⭐ on GitHub and sharing it.
+If you found this useful:

+* ⭐ Star the repo
+* 🔁 Share with developers
+* 🛠️ Contribute improvements

 ---

 ## 🚀 Vision

-> A future where developers never unknowingly install malicious code.
+> A future where developers never unknowingly install malicious dependencies.

 ---